andres-fr/realtime-pose-estimation/assets/explorations.md

 It seems that the HRNet_w32 with 7.1 GFLOPs and 0.75 COCO is a good candidate for distillation: https://github.com/leoxiaobin/deep-high-resolution-net.pytorch

+* We have tried several students, latest PCR with dilations up to 12. no meaningful output came out.
+* We added keypoint mining strategies. seem to have a good impact (more informative gradients?) but still no good outcome
+* Selected easy minitrain datasets with small/med/big people on them.
+Still no good outcome
+* Inspected pretrained stem outputs: they look very informative and meaningful.
+* Went back to pose distillation paper for arch specifics: student models are 100MB?
+The teacher is 130MB.
+And HRNet student is same arch definition? that could be a reason, investigate further?

 ### Software TODO: